Peter and the Wolf’s Honest Lesson

 UNCLE JIM: That is not a good reason to lie.

-PETER: I am sorry.
-I will not do it again.
+PETER: I’m really, truly sorry.
+I promise I won’t do it ever again.

-UNCLE JIM AND AUNT ANGIE: We hope so.
+UNCLE JIM AND AUNT ANGIE: We hope you mean it, Peter.

-AUNT ANGIE: Go to bed now, and we will see you in the morning.
+AUNT ANGIE: Go to bed now.
+We will see you in the morning.

 PETER: Good night.